 - If you have an open parking lot, we will estimate the energy used by the open parking and subtract that before calculating your metrics.

-*If you have other property used in your parking garage that are less than 25% of the GFA and cannot get a score (say a small retail shop on the ground floor), you do not have to break it out into a separate property use.
+*If you have additional Property Uses in your parking garage that are less than 25% of the GFA and cannot get a score (say a small retail shop on the ground floor), you do not have to break it out into a separate property use.
 This is consistent with our rules for when to break out a separate property use, which states that you should only break out a separate Property Use if:

 - It accounts for more than 25% of the property's GFA, OR